iftechfoundation/ifarchive-ifmap-py/README.md

 - --v: If set, print verbose output.
 - --exclude: If set, files without index entries are excluded from index listings.
 (Normally *not* set.)

+## Testing

+Type `python3 tests.py` to run tests on the low-level string-escaping and templating code.
+It's not an end-to-end test.
+For that, you pretty much have to run the script and see what it generates.
+Compare it to what the previous version generated, that's a good trick.

 ## History

 I wrote the first version of this program in 1999-ish.
 It was built around the original Index files, which were hand-written by Volker Blasius (the original Archive curator) for human consumption.
 Their format was not particularly convenient for parsing, but I parsed them anyway.